Air-independent propulsion: Fuel cells

-The AIP implemented on the S-80 class of the Spanish Navy is based on a bioethanol-processor (provided by Hynergreen from Abengoa, SA) consisting of a reaction chamber and several intermediate Coprox reactors, that transform the BioEtOH into high purity hydrogen.
+The AIP implemented on the S-80 class of the Spanish Navy is based on a bioethanol-processor (provided by Hynergreen from Abengoa) consisting of a reaction chamber and several intermediate Coprox reactors, that transform the BioEtOH into high purity hydrogen.
 The output feeds a series of fuel cells from Collins Aerospace (which also supplied fuel cells for the Space Shuttle).
 The reformer is fed with bioethanol as fuel, and oxygen (stored as a liquid in a high pressure cryogenic tank), generating hydrogen as a sub-product.
 The produced hydrogen and more oxygen is fed to the fuel cells.

 China has been researching fuel cell engines for AIP submarines.
-The Dalian Institute of Chemical Physics reportedly developed 100-kW and 1000-kW fuel cell engines.
+The Dalian Institute of Chemical Physics reportedly developed 100 kW and 1 MW fuel cell engines.

 The Naval Materials Research Laboratory of Indian Defence Research and Development Organisation in collaboration with Larsen & Toubro and Thermax has developed a 270 kilowatt phosphoric acid fuel cell (PAFC) to power the Kalvari-class submarines, which are based on the Scorpène design.
 All six Kalvari-class submarines will be retrofitted with AIP during their first upgrade.
 It produces electricity by reacting with hydrogen generated from sodium borohydride and stored oxygen with phosphoric acid acting as an electrolyte.

 The Portuguese Navy Tridente-class submarines are also equipped with fuel cells.

 Nuclear power

 Air-independent propulsion is a term normally used in the context of improving the performance of conventionally propelled submarines.
 However, as an auxiliary power supply, nuclear power falls into the technical definition of AIP.
-For example, a proposal to use a small 200-kilowatt reactor for auxiliary power—styled by AECL as a "nuclear battery"—could improve the under-ice capability of Canadian submarines.
+For example, a proposal to use a small 200-kilowatt reactor for auxiliary power—styled by Atomic Energy of Canada Limited (AECL) as a "nuclear battery"—could improve the under-ice capability of Canadian submarines.

 Nuclear reactors have been used since the 1950s to power submarines.
 The first such submarine was USS Nautilus commissioned in 1954.
 Today, China, France, India, Russia, the United Kingdom and the United States are the only countries to have built and operated nuclear-powered submarines successfully.